 I go easy on myself when needs be.
 If I wake up sick or somewhere is sore (and it’s not just a muscle ache from a previous work out) I let myself rest till I’m better.

 A good diet and lifestyle won’t cure mental illness.
 However, for some people, it can ease the symptoms.
-For me, good mood foods and physical activity helps as a combination of other things.
+For me, good mood foods and physical activity help as a combination of other things.

 My life has been a bit hectic over the past few years as I balance multiple things at once.
 Right now its running two websites and their respective social media accounts, my nutrition course, work, trying to freelance, and trying to write a book.